Volatility forecasting with machine learning and intraday commonality: Introduction

-In addition, the empirical results we present in the paper demonstrate that neural networks (NNs) are, \mc{in general, superior to other techniques}.
-New empirical evidence is provided, in order to demonstrate the capability of NNs for handling complex interactions among predictors.
-Furthermore, to alleviate the concerns of overfitting, we conduct a stringent out-of-sample test, using the existent trained models to forecast the volatility of completely new stocks that are not included in the training sample. \mc{Our results reveal that} NNs still outperform other approaches (including the OLS models trained for each new stock), thus presenting empirical evidence for a universal volatility mechanism among stocks, similar to the findings in \citet{sirignano2019universal} \mc{concerning universal features of price formation in equity markets}.
+The empirical results we present in the paper demonstrate that neural networks (NNs) can be {superior to other techniques}.
+Empirical evidence is provided to demonstrate the capability of NNs for capturing complex interactions among predictors.
+Furthermore, to alleviate the concerns of over-fitting, a stringent out-of-sample test is conducted, where the trained models are evaluated on completely new stocks which have not been included in the training sample. {Our results reveal that} NNs can outperform other approaches.
+By comparing the result with the performance obtained by OLS models trained for each new stock, we show the validity of a universal volatility mechanism among stocks.
+Similar findings are reported in \citet{sirignano2019universal} {concerning universal features of price formation in equity markets}.

 We conclude the paper by proposing a new approach for predicting daily volatility, in which the past intraday volatilities rather than the past daily volatilities are used as predictors.
-This approach fully utilizes the available high-frequency data, and contributes to the improvement over traditional methods of modeling daily volatilities.
-In other words, the results presented in this paper demonstrate that machine learning models, where past intraday volatilities are used as predictors, generally outperform the traditional models with past daily volatilities (e.g. HAR \cite{corsi2009simple}, SHAR \cite{patton2015good}, HARQ \cite{bollerslev2016exploiting}). \textit{To the best of our knowledge, this is the first line of work that studies the effectiveness of past intraday volatilities in forecasting future daily volatility.}
+This approach fully utilizes the available high-frequency data, and therefore contributes to the improvement over traditional methods of modeling daily volatilities.
+The results presented in this paper demonstrate that machine learning models, where past intraday volatilities are used as predictors, {tend} to outperform the traditional models with past daily volatilities (e.g. HAR of \citet{corsi2009simple}, SHAR of \citet{patton2015good}, HARQ of \citet{bollerslev2016exploiting}). {We believe that our approach brings a novel perspective on research that studies the effectiveness of past intraday volatilities in forecasting future daily volatility, providing new insights into the understanding of volatility dynamics.}